 (Updated 05.02.22) On April 28, 2022, the Center for Reproductive Rights and its partners filed a motion to add to this case a challenge to SB 612, a law passed in April and due to take effect in August that bans all abortion care except in narrowly defined medical emergencies.
 The lawsuit seeks to block the law–which makes abortion a felony punishable by up to 10 years in prison and/or a $100,000 fine–from taking effect.

 The original lawsuit in this case was filed on September 2, 2021 to block five Oklahoma abortion bans and restrictions–all of which have been blocked while the case proceeds on its merits.

-(Updated 10.06.21) On September 2, 2021, the Center for Reproductive Rights and its partners filed a lawsuit to block five Oklahoma state laws that ban and restrict abortion care.
+The laws ban and restrict abortion care and were due to go into effect on November 1.
 These laws ban abortion entirely by suspending doctors’ licenses, ban abortion at approximately six weeks of pregnancy, bar highly trained professionals from providing abortion services, and restrict access to medication abortion.